Jalapeño Snapper with Grapefruit Citrus Pan Sauce

 ½ teaspoon garlic powder

-1 tablespoon honey (optional, for balance)
+1 tablespoon honey (optional)

 Zest of ½ lime or orange (optional)